 - You have plenty of choices for things to do in Cambridge so prioritize and plan ahead.

 - The best way to get to Cambridge is to take the train.
 Be sure to book in advance to save on your ticket.
+If you are not comfortable navigating public transportation or driving, consider taking one of the Cambridge tours from London like this one.

 - Check the opening hours on the day you are planning to visit Cambridge for the attractions that you want to see.
 Many are closed on Mondays and when the University is not in session.